 After Mozilla's recent announcement that Thunderbird is entering its "extended support phase", which basically means it'll only be officially maintained with minor bug fixes and security updates going forward.

-This is the latest Thunderbird beta, now v21.
-Changes are minor and include:
+This is the latest Thunderbird beta, now v56 includes these improvements (see full changelog):